Bold Colours: Your Lighting Guide

 Few materials respond to colour quite like glass.
 Blown glass in particular has a quality that is difficult to replicate - each piece carrying the mark of the maker, with depth and variation that changes depending on the light and the angle from which it is viewed.

-Mark Studios - formerly known as Mark Douglass and one of Australia's most respected names in handcrafted lighting - brings over three decades of glass artistry to this collection.
-Their pieces are bespoke in the truest sense, where colour is built into the material itself rather than applied as a finish.
-Rich ambers, deep greens, smoky blues and warm terracottas emerge from the glass in a way that feels alive and unhurried.
+Mark Studios (formerly known as Mark Douglass) is one of Australia's most respected names in handcrafted lighting - brings over three decades of glass artistry to our colour collection.
+The pieces are bespoke in the truest sense, where colour is built into the material itself rather than applied as a finish.
+Rich ambers, deep greens, smoky blues and warm terracottas emerge from the glass in a way that feels alive.

 Ebb & Flow approaches blown glass from a different direction - more graphic, more saturated, with a confidence in colour that sits beautifully alongside contemporary interiors.
 The Futura Glass Pendant Light is mouth-blown in Europe and finished with hand-painted metallic details - a piece where luxury is felt in the making as much as the form.